mpgalleg/FRAPP/README.md

 Note: Currently only AAS Journal formats are accepted.
 Accepted inputs can be any string/url that includes the ArXiv identifier numeric id.

+### Requirements:

+    numpy
+    subprocess
+    pdflatex
+Any LaTEX compiler, e.g., for Mac, you can use MacTEX

 [![codeastro](https://img.shields.io/badge/Made%20at-Code/Astro-blueviolet.svg)](https://semaphorep.github.io/codeastro/)